 Ezra Pound.
 “The Jefferson-Adams Letters as a Shrine and Monument” in Selected Prose, 117.

 Pound’s principle of historical explanation is neither Spenglerian nor Marxist; it is Douglasite.
 On Douglasite grounds the process of history can only be understood when the place and function of money and credit in society is understood.
 However, Douglas’s economic theories were not devised to explain the past; his interest was in the present and the immediate future.
 The notion that great historical events can be explained by the touchstone of sound monetary principles is excessively simplistic.
 Commitment to such a view obliges one to account for wars and economics or political collapse by ascribing incredible stupidity or boundless malice to the leaders of nations.
 Pound does not shrink from this necessity.

-Note on the colours used in the table above: green - link to the poem text and annotation; orange - inactive link.
+Note on the colours used in the table above: violet: companion to the canto; green - link to the poem text and annotation.

 - Next >>